ibm-cloud-docs/containers/cs_ingress_types.md

 {: shortdesc}

 The default `IngressClass` resources for public ALBs `public-iks-k8s-nginx` and private ALBs `private-iks-k8s-nginx` are not automatically created for existing 1.18 clusters that were created before 01 December 2020.
 Instead, choose among the following options.
-* **Manually create the resources**: To use the new Ingress class functionality instead, you can manually create these `IngressClass` resources in your cluster and specify the `ingressClassName` field in your Ingress resources.
+* **Manually create the resources**: To use the new Ingress class functionality instead, you can manually create the following `IngressClass` resources in your cluster and specify the `ingressClassName` field in your Ingress resources.
-* **Deprecated: Use the annotation**: Until the annotation becomes unsupported, you can continue to use the `kubernetes.io/ingress.class` annotation in your Ingress resources to specify `public-iks-k8s-nginx` or `private-iks-k8s-nginx` classes.
+* **Use the annotation (deprecated)**: Until the annotation becomes unsupported, you can continue to use the `kubernetes.io/ingress.class` annotation in your Ingress resources to specify `public-iks-k8s-nginx` or `private-iks-k8s-nginx` classes.

 #### Public ALBs
 {: #ingress-class-default-public}